-The problem will be discussed with all concerned and a final decision will be rendered by the Program Director or the Helms College President.
+The problem will be discussed with all concerned and a final decision will be rendered by the Program Director or the Helms College Executive Vice President of Education.

-If the student is still dissatisfied with the solution, they may contact the Georgia Nonpublic Postsecondary Education Commission by submitting an Authorized School Complaint Form, which will then be referred to the appropriate Regulatory Specialist.
-The form can be found by visiting www.gnpec.ga.gov and selecting "Consumer Resources."
+If the student is still dissatisfied with the solution, they may contact the Georgia Nonpublic Postsecondary Education Commission (GNPEC) by submitting an Authorized School Complaint Form, which will then be referred to the appropriate Regulatory Specialist.
+The form can be found by visiting https://gnpec.georgia.gov/student-resources/complaints-against-institution and selecting "Consumer Resources."
 The information below outlines the GNPEC Complaint Procedure: